 Students on the MBBS course attend timetabled Tutor group sessions during Phase 1 (through the first three years).
 You will also be invited to meet with your Tutor each term on an individual basis.

-Throughout your later years of study, you are advised to meet with your Tutor at least once per term – it is important to build a rapport and maintain a relationship with your Tutor, not only so you have someone to approach if you have a problem, but also so you have someone who knows you well and will be able to sign your elective forms and Foundation School application references.
+Throughout your later years of study, you will transfer to a clinical based tutor (usually a consultant at one of our teaching hospital sites) who you will meet with at least once per term – it is important to build a rapport and maintain a relationship with your Tutor, not only so you have someone to approach if you have a problem whilst on placement, but also so you have someone who knows you well and will be able to sign your elective forms and Foundation School application references.

 All students have access to a Senior Tutor who is available to support any welfare and wellbeing concerns you may have during the year.
 Your Senior Tutor is the main point of contact for queries such as special arrangements for assessments, adjustments you might need to support your learning and how to access financial support.
 The Senior Tutor can also make referrals for you to the Health Centre, Occupational Health and Mental Health advisor team – they are confidential services, here to make sure you succeed without any health or difficulties impacting you.